 Adaland Mansion at Philippi hosts the Blue & Gray Tea as part of the Blue & Gray Reunion in Philippi.
 The annual June event draws reenactors in Civil War era attire and also those who love teas and enjoy seeing all the period clothing.

 Pictured above are four reenactors in period garb from a previous year including Doretta Brown, Lindsay Bracey Goudy, and Kelly Bracey all of whom are reenactors with the Barbour Greys, a Barbour County Confederate Army Unit during the Civil War.

 Wondering what to do for your mother, your grandmother, your wife, or that special someone to make your Mother’s Day celebration extra special?

-Adaland’s serves an annual Mother’s Day Buffet Dinner with seatings from 1:00 pm – 3:30 pm.
+Adaland’s serves an annual Mother’s Day Buffet Dinner.
 Guests for this day are treated to the mouthwatering down home cooking of Adaland’s long time cook, Lucy Williamson.
 The buffet table will be laden with two entrees, a collection of sides, salad with Lucy’s famous dressing, homemade bread, and a sideboard of luscious desserts.
 Adaland’s signature peach iced tea and coffee round out the afternoon meal that has become a favorite of many visitors.